 During their time in the program participants have to be registered every semester.
 Each year participants are evaluated in their progress during the Annual Review.
 This process is part of the accountability system embedded in the program.
-Leadership Program participants on average complete their program within 4 to 5 years.
+Leadership program participants on average complete their program within 4 to 5 years.
 Occasionally, someone runs out of time and is forced to apply for time extensions, which may be granted by the Graduate Programs Committee under certain circumstances.
+However, the faculty will not forward an extension request to the Committee without the participant having an approved proposal.

+If an extension is required and approved beyond the allocated 7 years, the participant MUST register for 3 dissertation credits each semester until the program is complete, regardless of the resulting dissertation credit total.
 To avoid unnecessary delays and costs it is recommended that participants carefully consider the following section that contains helpful suggestions and perspectives on how to complete your program in a timely manner.